BitcoinDesign/Guide/guide/payments/coin-selection.md

 #### Pros

 - Gives user full control over coin selection.
-They can choose to optimise for privacy, cost, or speed, and delegate risk accordingly.
+They can choose to optimize for privacy, cost, or speed, and delegate risk accordingly.
-- Good labelling of coins allows users to prioritise recognised clusters, thereby minimising the exposure of historical transaction data, balances, and addresses associated with certain coins.
+- Good labeling of coins allows users to prioritize recognized clusters, thereby minimizing the exposure of historical transaction data, balances, and addresses associated with certain coins.
 - Has potential to reduce dust attacks (avoiding choosing minute or unknown UTXOs for payment inputs)

 #### Cons